bipolarpal/BipolarPal/README.md

 **Globally, 46 million people around the world have bipolar disorder. ( Our World in Data, 2018) One survey of 11 countries found the lifetime prevalence of bipolar disorder was 2.4%.
 **
 > **Many Mobile Apps; BUT NO single Desktop Software to support this commuity.**

+**This is an open source initiative, welcome to join and be a member of BipolarPal Developers.
+**

+www.bipolarpal.com

 ------------------------------------------------------------------------------------------------------------------